khammen/khammen.github.io/README.md

 Continued working on tshangman.
 Attempted to use Bootstrap to get some spiffy formatting, but having trouble getting rows and columns to actually work.
 Put formatting aside for a while and worked on adding the word bank, though now I'm trying to figure out how to pass a TS variable into HTML, since I'm planning on concatenating wrong guesses onto a string variable that then gets rendered.
 Might have to change my approach if that's not possible.

+All done with hangman!
+Finished it last night, fell asleep while getting it pulbished to gh pages.
+View it here: https://khammen.github.io/tshangman/

 #### Weekly Goals (TODO)
 Week of 9/9: